mousseinov/Image-Processing-Library/README.md

 ## Features
 - Downsampling
 - Upsampling
-- blurring an image using the Discrete Fourier Transform
+- Blurring an image using the Discrete Fourier Transform
-- blurring an image using the Discrete Cosine Transform
+- Blurring an image using the Discrete Cosine Transform
 - Histogram Equalization

 ## Installation